n1tk/accord/README.md

 accord -a restore --repos-only
 ```

 **NOTE:** During the restore process, the platform configuration file is replaced by the config map that was backed up from the source cluster.
-If you don't want the platform config file to be replaced during the restore, you can pass a ``--no-config`` option to the command:
+To prevent the platform config file from being replaced during the restore, pass a ``--no-config`` option to the command:

 ```sh
 accord -a restore --no-config
 ```

-**Note:** During the backup process, a 0 byte file named ``restore`` is placed in the backup directory.
-This file signals that a backup was completed, but has not been restored.
-The restore process checks for the presence of this file before running the restore operation described below.
+**NOTE:** During the backup process, a 0 byte file named ``restore`` is placed in the backup directory.
+This file signals that a backup was completed, but has not yet been restored.
+The restore process checks for the presence of this file before running the restore operation.
 When the restore process has completed, it removes that file from the backup directory.

-If you want to restore the backup files and the 0 byte ``restore`` file is not in the backup directory location, you must pass an ``--override`` flag to run the restore process:
+If you want to restore again from the same backup files, and the 0 byte ``restore`` file has been removed from the backup directory location, you must pass an ``--override`` flag to run the restore process:

 ```sh
 accord -a restore --override